-Looking at the relative frequency of the market-based control mechanisms-which is invariant to the size of the regulatory intervention group-while friendly mergers are slightly more frequent among the BHC sample, hostile takeovers and management turnover are markedly less frequent.
-For example, MSV record forty hostile takeovers representing 8.8 percent of their sample of nonfinancial firms.
-Similarly, 20.5 percent (ninety-three cases) of their sample undergo an internally precipitated management turnover.
-In my sample of BHCs, only 1.7 percent (four cases) undergo a hostile takeover, while 10.2 percent (twenty-four cases) of the sample undergo a management turnover.15 Thus, hostile takeovers are over five times more frequent among manufacturing firms than among BHCs, confirming the conventional wisdom.
+undergo a hostile takeover, while 10.2 percent (twenty-four cases) of the sample undergoes a management turnover.
+Thus hostile takeovers are over five times more frequent among manufacturing firms than among BHCs, confirming the conventional wisdom.
 In addition, however, management turnover by the board appears twice as frequent in nonfinancial firms as in BHCs.
-Thus, the lower frequency of hostile takeovers among BHCs does not appear to be reflected in a greater tendency by boards to remove management at BHCs than at manufacturing firms.16 Indeed, boards at BHCs appear to be less active in removing management for disciplinary reasons.
+Thus the lower frequency of hostile takeovers among BHCs does not appear to be reflected in a greater tendency by boards to remove management at BHCs than at manufacturing firms.
+Indeed, boards at BHCs appear to be less active in removing management for disciplinary reasons.